iamshahjahan/salah-tracker/README.md

-# Salah Reminders - Prayer Tracking Application
+# Salah Tracker - Prayer Tracking Application

 A modern, Flask-based prayer tracking application designed to help Muslims maintain consistency in their daily prayers with advanced features like Qada tracking, calendar views, and automatic status updates.